Analysis | The State Department wouldn’t reveal its payments to Mar-a-Lago. Here’s how we found them.

 “All of the responsive records in this case require external consultation with Executive Branch components, and some require multiple such consultations,” the government said in a legal filing last week.

-Journalists often speak of trying “the front door,” which means asking for information through established channels: the press office, and the public-records process.
+Journalists often speak of trying “the front door,” which means asking for information through established channels: the press office and the public-records process.
 At other agencies, that had worked: The Defense Department responded to our public-records request without a lawsuit, providing records of more than 3,000 transactions at Trump properties.

 But, at the State Department, we had tried all the front doors.
 We’d gotten all of two pages.